dataform-co/dataform/docs/_documentation/built-in-functions.md

 ## `ref()`

-References another materialization in the project, and adds that materialization as a [dependency](#dependency) of the current materialization, operation, or test.
+References another materialization in the project, and adds that materialization as a [dependencies](#dependencies) of the current materialization, operation, or test.

 Arguments: `model-name`